 Parents should check the car safety seat manufacturer's recommendations for maximum weight a child can be to use lower anchors.
 New car safety seats have the maximum weight printed on their label.

-You must make sure the seat belt locks to help get a tight fi t.
-In most newer cars, you can lock the seat belt by pulling it all the way out and then allowing it to retract to keep the seat belt tight around the car seat.
-Additionally, many car seats have built-in lock-offs to lock the belt without having to separately lock the seat belt as well.
+Note: Seat belts—If you install a car safety seat using your vehicle's seat belt, you must make sure the seat belt locks to help get a tight fit.
+In most newer cars, you can lock the seat belt by pulling it all the way out and then allowing it to retract to keep the seat belt tight around the car safety seat.
+Additionally, many car safety seats have built-in lock-offs to lock the belt without having to lock the seat belt separately as well.
 Refer to the vehicle owner's manual for details about how your seat belt locks.

-Middle of the back seat: The safest place to ride for all children younger than 13 years is the back seat.
+Middle of the back seat—The safest place to ride for all children younger than 13 years is the back seat.
 If possible, it may be best to ride in the middle of the back seat.
-However, it is sometimes difficult to install a car seat tightly in the middle if the vehicle seat is narrow or uneven.
-Also, most vehicles do not have lower anchors for the middle seating position.
-It is safest to put the car seat in a position where you can install it tightly with either the lower anchor system or seat belt; in some cases, this may be on either side of the back seat rather than the middle.
-A child passenger safety technician (CPST) can help you decide which place is best to install your child's car seat in your vehicle.
+However, it is sometimes difficult to install a car safety seat tightly in the middle if the vehicle seat is narrow or uneven.
+Also, many vehicles do not have lower anchors for the middle seating position.
+It is safest to put the car safety seat in a position where you can install it tightly with either the lower anchor system or seat belt; in some cases, this may be on either side of the back seat rather than the middle.
+A child passenger safety technician (CPST) can help you decide which place is best to install your child's car safety seat in your vehicle.

 Types of Rear-Facing Seats: